OpenWebAdvocacy/website/src/pages/walled-gardens.md

 Tracking is far more pervasive and allowed in native than it is on the web.
 Privacy is incredibly important for users and more needs to be done especially on the native ecosystems however  it should not be used as a tool to defend against competition.

-> "By now you probably know that your apps ask for permission to tap into loads of data.
+> By now you probably know that your apps ask for permission to tap into loads of data.
 They **request device information, like advertiser IDs**, which companies use to build marketing profiles.
 >
 > **you’re also exposing your sensitive information to dozens** of other technology companies, ad networks, data brokers and aggregators
 >
 > And **every app is potentially leaking data to five or 10 other apps**.
 Every S.D.K. is taking your data and doing something different — combining it with other data to learn more about you.
 It’s happening even if the company says we don’t share data.
 Because they’re not technically sharing it; the S.D.K. is just pulling it out.
-Nobody has any privacy."
+Nobody has any privacy.
 > <cite>[Charlie Warzel - New York Times](https://www.nytimes.com/2019/09/24/opinion/facebook-google-apps-data.html) <br />(emphasis added)</cite>

-> "The simple fact is, the data you give to apps powers a massive economy worth hundreds of billions of dollars, which is hundreds of billions of reasons for it not to change — until and unless it’s forced to."
+> The simple fact is, the data you give to apps powers a massive economy worth hundreds of billions of dollars, which is hundreds of billions of reasons for it not to change — until and unless it’s forced to.
 > <cite>[Sara Morrison - VOX](https://www.vox.com/platform/amp/recode/22587248/grindr-app-location-data-outed-priest-jeffrey-burrill-pillar-data-harvesting) <br />(emphasis added)</cite>

-> "But this is only the tip of the iceberg.
+> But this is only the tip of the iceberg.
 Now the app stores should take the next step: ban SDKs from any data brokers that collect and sell our location information.
 >
-> "There is no good reason for apps to collect and sell location data, especially when users have no way of knowing how that data will be used.
+> There is no good reason for apps to collect and sell location data, especially when users have no way of knowing how that data will be used.
 We implore Apple and Google to end this seedy industry, and make it clear that location data brokers are not welcome on their app stores
-"
 > <cite>[Bennett Cyphers - Electronic Freedom Foundation](https://www.eff.org/deeplinks/2020/06/apples-response-hey-showcases-whats-most-broken-about-apple-app-store)</cite>

 Apple is wildly inconsistent in how it approaches privacy on Native and on the Web.
 Apple is very happy to take measures that break functionality for the Web that they would never even consider for Native Apps (i.e completely removing bluetooth).
 Additionally Native Apps have comparably weak permissioning compared to that provided by browsers.
 Finally Apple provides its own opt-in fingerprinting solution for Native Apps for the purpose of advertising.